django/deps/accepted/0010-new-governance.rst

-or the Django Forum to make their proposal, and discussion SHALL occur in those venues, or in such other venue as the Technical Board may direct, provided that the venue of discussion is generally open to interested memebrs of the public.
+or the Django Forum to make their proposal, and discussion SHALL occur in those venues, or in such other venue as the Technical Board may direct, provided that the venue of discussion is generally open to interested members of the public.

 For features which qualify as a Major Change, proposers SHALL use the DEP process, with discussion taking place on the django-developers